Parents want their child to be loved and cherished when left with a caregiver away from home.

 Bluebonnet meets these NAEYC recommended group sizes and ratios and exceeds them in several programs.
 Bluebonnet teachers will regularly split their already small class into still smaller groups for special instruction or book reading time.

-Bluebonnet School of Cedar Park has been NAEYC accredited since 2004, and the newer Bluebonnet School of Canyon Creek has been NAEYC accredited since 2014.
+Bluebonnet School of Cedar Park has been NAEYC accredited since 2004.
 Read more about Bluebonnet’s awards and accreditations